Xposed-Modules-Repo/com.jiguro.fuckgoogle/README.md

     </a>
 </p>

-**FuckGoogleLicense** is a module designed to bypass Google service certificate verification, aiming to make software usage more convenient and streamlined.
+**FuckGoogleLicense** is a module designed to bypass Google service License verification, aiming to make software usage more convenient and streamlined.

 ## Notes